-Because terminology may vary from state to state and may change over time, this handbook uses certain standard terminology to provide consistency.
+Because terminology may vary from State to State and may change over time, this handbook uses certain standard terminology to provide consistency.

 - Agency.
-The term "Agency" is used throughout this handbook to refer to the Rural Housing Service (RHS) within the U.S. Department of Agriculture (USDA) that is responsible for the administration of the Multi-Family Housing programs. - Approval Official.
-This term is used whenever someone other than the Loan Servicer must approve an action.
+The term "Agency" is used throughout this handbook to refer to the Rural Housing Service (RHS) within the U.S. Department of Agriculture (USDA) that is responsible for the administration of the Multi-Family Housing programs. - Borrower.
+The term "borrower" refers to one or more individuals who are receiving Agency assistance through a Multi-Family Housing program in the form of a loan or a grant.